 In 1992, Guns N’ Roses unveiled their epic November Rain video.
 It was, at the time, the most expensive promo ever made, costing the label $1.5 million.
 Geffen had to stump up $150,000 to build the white chapel in the desert alone.
 Taking into account the budget to get a helicopter to film aerial shots, Axl Rose’s velvety coat and the costs of staging a lavish wedding complete with a fake rainstorm, it’s no surprise to see how a band could burn through that amount of cheddar for a nine-minute mini-film.
+It's since become one of the biggest rock music videos ever made.

 If you’ve not seen the video recently, let’s refresh your memory and get to the root of the plot…